tModLoader Server Guide for 1.4

 Now we need to transfer your mods from your Client onto your Server.

-Inside will be your mods labeled by their workshop id numbers.
+Inside will be your mods labeled by their workshop ID numbers.

-inside you'll see some more folders.
+In this example, we'll click on the folder for CalamityMod inside you'll see some more folders.
 The numbers of the folders correspond to the version of the mod, and generally, they should match the version of tModLoader that you'll see from your client's main menu in the lower left.

-for this particular example, though it very likely will be a higher number by the time you read this article).
+Click on the version folder that matches your client (2023.6 for this particular example, though it very likely will be a higher number by the time you read this article).
 Inside, you'll see the mod file we'll need to upload to the server.

-.
+Head to the "File Manager" page on the left side of your panel, then navigate to /.local/share/Terraria/tModLoader/Mods.
 If these folders don't exist, you can manually create them, or start up your server at least once for the server to automatically create them.

 Upload your zip file here using the upload button, FTP, or drag and drop.
 Then you'll select the zip file and click on the "Unzip" button.